akhils0810/GHCareScheduler/README.md

 # GH Scheduler

-A Flask-based web application for managing caregiver schedules and shifts.
+A Flask-based web application for managing caregiver schedules and shifts using a file-based storage system.

 ## Features